Non Toxic Cleaning:

 Happily, with Force of Nature, you can effectively disinfect and clean your home without the use of phthalates!
 Force of Nature does not contain fragrances or phthalates.
 Its anti-microbial ingredient is Hypochlorous Acid (HOCl), which is gentle and effective enough to be used in wound healing, eye care, and veterinary care products.
 HOCl is as effective as bleach, but gentle enough to be family (and pet) friendly!
 It’s even certified SkinSafe by the Mayo Clinic.
 Force of Nature is EPA-registered and appears on the EPA’s List N for use against coronavirus, and has proven to kill 99.9% of viruses and bacteria.

-It’s hard to find safe products for our homes and, even if you do have time to read every label in the grocery store, it can require a PhD in chemistry to really understand what you’re exposing your family to.
+It’s hard to find safe products for our homes across all product categories, and, even if you do have time to read every label in the grocery store, it can require a PhD in chemistry to really understand what you’re exposing your family to.
 As parents, pet-owners, and allergy-sufferers, we knew how important it was to create a disinfectant that families can rely on without harmful chemicals like phthalates.
 Ready to get started using Force of Nature to clean, disinfect and sanitize virtually everything in your home?
 Learn more about Force of Nature, and shop for your Starter Kit.